digital-asset/daml/daml-lf/spec/daml-lf-2.rst

   Deletes a key and its value from the map, using the builtin function ``EQUAL`` to test key equality.
 When the key is not a member of the map, the original map is returned.
-This raises a runtime error if it try to compare incomparable values.
+This raises a runtime error if it the first argument is not a comparable value.

-  [*Available in versions >= 1.11*]

   Formally the builtin function ``GENMAP_DELETE`` semantics is defined by the following rules. ::